-For the association of signals with corresponding formal ports, association of a formal of a given composite type with an actual of the same type is equivalent to the association of each scalar subelement of the formal with the matching subelement of the actual, provided that no conversion function or type conversion is present in either the actual part or the formal part of the association element.
+The association of a formal port of a given composite type with an actual of the same type is equivalent to the association of each scalar subelement of the formal with the matching subelement of the actual, provided that no conversion function or type conversion is present in either the actual part or the formal part of the association element.
 If a conversion function or type conversion is present, then the entire formal is considered to be associated with the entire actual.

 Similarly, for the association of actuals with corresponding formal subprogram parameters, association of a formal parameter of a given composite type with an actual of the same type is equivalent to the association of each scalar subelement of the formal parameter with the matching subelement of the actual.
 Different parameter passing mechanisms may be required in each case, but in both cases the associations will have an equivalent effect.
-This equivalence applies provided that no actual is accessible by more than one path (see 4.2.2.2).
+This equivalence applies provided that no actual is accessible by more than one path (see 4.2.2).

 A formal interface object shall be either an explicitly declared interface object or member (see 5.1) of such an interface object.
 In the former case, such a formal is said to be associated in whole.
 In the latter cases, named association shall be used to associate the formal and actual; the subelements of such a formal are said to be associated individually.
-Furthermore, every scalar subelement of the explicitly declared interface object shall be associated exactly once with an actual (or subelement thereof) in the same association list, and all such associates a slice or subelement (or slice thereof) of an interface object shall identify the formal with a locally static name.
+Furthermore, every scalar subelement of the explicitly declared interface object shall be associated exactly once with an actual (thereof) in the same association list, and all such associations shall appear in a contiguous sequence within that association list.
+Each association element that associates a slice subelement (or slice thereof) of an interface object shall identify the formal with a locally static name.

-If an interface element in an interface list includes a default expression for a formal generic constant, for a formal port of any mode other than linkage, or for a formal variable or constant parameter of mode in, or an interface subprogram default for a formal generic subprogram, then any corresponding association list need not include an association element for that interface element.
+If an interface element in an interface list includes a default expression for a formal generic constant, for a formal signal port of any mode other than linkage, or for a formal variable or constant parameter of mode in, or an interface subprogram default for a formal generic subprogram, then any corresponding association list need not include an association element for that interface element.
 For an interface element that is a formal generic constant, a formal signal port, or a formal variable or constant parameter, if the association element is not included in the association list, or if the actual is open, then the value of the default expression is used as the actual expression or signal value in an implicit association element for that interface element.
-For an interface element.
-For an interface element, if the actual is open, then the value of the default expression is used as the actual expression or signal value in an implicit association element for that interface element.
-For an interface element that is a formal generic subprogram, if the association element is not included in the actual is open, then the subprogram denoted by the formal generic subprogram is determined by the interface subprogram default as described in 6.5.6.2.
+For an interface element that is a formal generic subprogram, if the association element is not included in the association list, or if the actual is open, then the subprogram denoted by the formal generic subprogram is determined by the interface subprogram default as described in 6.5.6.2.

-It is an error if an actual of open is associated with a formal interface object that is associated individually.
-An actual of open counts as the single association allowed for the corresponding formal interface object, but does not supply a constant, signal, or variable (as is appropriate to the object class of the formal) to the formal.
+An actual of open counts as the single association allowed for the corresponding formal interface object or subelement or slice thereof, but does not supply a constant, signal, or variable (as is appropriate to the object class of the formal) to the formal.

-It is an error if the reserved word inertial appears in an association element other than in a port map aspect.
+It is an error if the reserved word inertial appears in an association element other than in.